Back

 ⏳ Modals in the Past

-Learners participate in debates on whether music can heal, role plays between doctors and skeptical relatives, and discussions about alternative therapies.
+Learners participate in debates on whether music can heal, role-plays between doctors and sceptical relatives, and discussions about alternative therapies.
 Homework includes matching, sentence correction, and rewriting tasks using modals in the past.